MeetanshiInc/Magento-2-Shipping-Table-Rates/README.md

 ## **Key Features**

-* Customizable shipping rates based on conditions.
+* Limit the availability of the shipping method to customers from specific countries.
-* CSV import/export for easy rate management.
+* Option to exclude virtual products’ price and quantity from table rate calculations.
-* Real-time responsive shipping cost calculation.
+* Option to use only one shipping type for a shipping method.

 ## Custom Shipping Table Rates